1391819/face_recognition/README.md

 ## Roadmap

 - [x] Install and configure Raspberry Pi (Jessie)
 - [x] Set up SQLite3 database to store face data
 - [x] Develop a prototype that continuously scans the environment for faces
-- [x]  Faces data pre-processing
+- [x] Pre-process face data
 - [x] Integrate the Viola-Jones algorithm for face detection
 - [x] Implement the Eigenface method for face recognition
 - [x] Train the face recognition model
 - [x] Test and evaluate with known and unknown faces
-- [x]  Improve performance and optimisation
+- [x] Improve performance and optimization
-    - [x]  optimise the algorithms and code to ensure efficient face data pre-processing and real-time performance on the Raspberry Pi
+    - [x] Optimize the algorithms and code for efficient face data pre-processing and real-time performance on the Raspberry Pi
-    - [x]  fine-tune the parameters of the face detection and recognition algorithms to improve accuracy and speed
+    - [x] Fine-tune the parameters of the face detection and recognition algorithms to improve accuracy and speed
 - [x] Extend the existing implementation to handle multiple faces simultaneously
 - [x] Improve user usability (e.g., user management through a button)
 - [ ] Improve external design
 - [ ] Translate thesis to English
-- [ ]  Code refactoring
+- [ ] Refactor the code

 ## Stack